November 6, 2019 | 6:30-8:00PM | Hackensack UMC Palisades

 At six months after the gastric bypass surgery, most patients will be on their long-term maintenance diet, which is more or less what and how they will eat for the rest of their lives.
 The maintenance diet for the most part consists of regular table foods, but in small portions.
 Most patients describe their meals as child-sized, and they often do not finish what they are served.
 Patients generally become comfortable eating these small meals and almost always say the loss of the ability to enjoy large meals or certain foods is more than compensated for by being able to successfully control their weight.

-Patients may expect to lose approximately 75% of their excess body weight during the first two years following surgery.
-Sometimes a weight regain of about 10% is seen between years two and five, perhaps because the small pouch increases in size and perhaps because patients learn how to take in extra calories without realizing it.
+Patients may expect to lose approximately 75 percent of their excess body weight during the first two years following surgery.* Sometimes a weight regain of about 10 percent is seen between years two and five, perhaps because the small pouch increases in size and perhaps because patients learn how to take in extra calories without realizing it.

 Complications after gastric bypass are rare but can be serious.
 As described in the seminar, a leak from the surgical connections can result in a potentially serious abdominal infection.
 Other problems may include but are not limited to: bleeding, injury to other organs, blood clots, pulmonary embolism, narrowing at the connections, wound infection, and anesthetic complications.
 Lifelong vitamin supplementation is required or serious deficiency may develop.
 Screening is provided at routine postoperative visits.
 Future endoscopic or surgical procedures may be required.
 Any gastrointestinal problems should be brought to the attention of your surgeon at any time after your surgery.
 Pregnancy occurring greater than two years after surgery is safe with appropriate nutrition counseling.